Skiddle-ID/checkdomain/README.md

 It's just a Cloudflare worker
 This worker fetches from [Skiddle-ID/blocklist](https://github.com/Skiddle-ID/blocklist), and make it easy to used and search to massive domains

-New API /w Real-time Update : https://api.skiddle.id/block/
+*New API /w Real-time Update is Up.*

 **Ready to used** : https://nawalacheck.skiddle.id/ (There is no limit for now, it can only process 1000 list per request)